-Credit Points (CP) = Grade Point (GP) x Credits ....
-For a Course
+Credit Points (CP) = Grade Point (GP) x Credits For a Course

-- 9.8 The student passes the Course only when he gets $GP \ge 6$ (B Grade or above). - 9.9 The SGPA is calculated by dividing the Sum of Credit Points ( $\Sigma$ CP) secured from where 'i' is the course indicator index (taking into account all Courses in a Semester), 'N' is the no. of Courses 'REGISTERED' for the Semester (as specifically required and listed under the Course Structure of the parent Department), Ci is the no. of Credits allotted to the ith Course, and Gi represents the GP corresponding to the Letter Grade awarded for that ith Course.
+- 9.8 The student passes the Course only when he gets $GP \ge 6$ (B Grade or above). - 9.9 The SGPA is calculated by dividing the Sum of Credit Points (Σ CP) secured from ALL Courses registered in a Semester, by the Total Number of Credits registered during that Semester.
+SGPA is rounded off to TWO Decimal Places.
+SGPA is thus computed as where 'i' is the course indicator index (taking into account all Courses in a Semester), 'N' is the no. of Courses 'REGISTERED' for the Semester (as specifically required and listed under the Course Structure of the parent Department), C_i is the no. of Credits allotted to the ith Course, and G_i represents the GP corresponding to the Letter Grade awarded for that ith Course.